Alina Stancu |

 E. Cyrenne, Master (2018) (went on to pursue a career in teaching at pre-University level)

-M. AlHilani, Master (2018) (went on to pursue a career in teaching at pre-University level)
+M. AlHilani, Master (2018) (went on to pursue a career in the private sector)

 X. Yang, Master (2018) (went on to the PhD program in Quantitative Life Sciences at McGill University)